rasp4you/rasp4you/README.md

 For install:

-1) copy rasp4you.bin on your raspberry
+1) copy rasp4you.bin on your Raspberry

 2) chmod 755 rasp4you.bin